 Is there a divine reality?
 If so, how is it related to the cosmos, and how can we know it better?
 How can we become better thinkers and inquirers?
 What can we learn from the world’s wisdom traditions about living good and purposeful lives?
 What virtues might make us better people and how do we cultivate them?

-From 2019 to 2023, as part of the Foundation’s commitment to fund 12 Strategic Priorities, the Philosophy & Theology Department seeks proposals related to the following priorities: Intellectual Humility, Mathematical & Physical Sciences, Cultural Evolution, Science of Purpose, Science of Virtues, Science-Engaged Theology, and Programs in Latin America.
+From 2019 to 2023, the Philosophy & Theology Department seeks proposals related to the following priorities: Intellectual Humility, Mathematical & Physical Sciences, Cultural Evolution, Science of Purpose, Science of Virtues, Science-Engaged Theology, and Programs in Latin America.

 We will continue to accept innovative proposals that do not fit into these priorities in our Open Funding Track.